Arlington Reservoir - 2014 Survey Report

 Inland Fisheries Division

-This is the authors' summary from a 23-page report.
+This is the authors' summary from a 33-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Arlington Reservoir were surveyed in 2010 using an electrofisher and trap nets and in 2011 using gill nets.
+Fish populations in Arlington Reservoir were surveyed in 2014 using an electrofisher and trap nets, and in 2015 using gill nets.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

-- Prey species: Gizzard and threadfin shad were in great abundance in the reservoir.
-Bluegill were also very abundant as prey and there were some larger fish (≥ 6 inches) available for anglers.
-Longear sunfish were moderately abundant as well.
+- Prey species: Gizzard and Threadfin Shad were in great abundance in the reservoir.
+Bluegill were also abundant as prey and there were some larger fish (≥ 6 inches) available for anglers.
+Longear Sunfish were moderately abundant as well.

-- General monitoring with trap nets, gill nets, and electrofishing surveys will be conducted in 2014-2015.
+- Standard monitoring with electrofishing, trap netting, and hoop netting surveys will be conducted in 2018-2019.

 - Monitor the reservoir for the spread of invasive species, specifically zebra mussels that may be introduced via recreation boats and/or a pipeline from other reservoirs within the Trinity River watershed.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-1 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-5 Inland Fisheries Division Monitoring and Management Program